e-pratt2/e-pratt2/README.md

 ## Hello!
 My name is Eric and I am a junior CS student and a first-year student at EWU.

 I am an artist and self-taught programmer, with primary interests in graphic programming and C++!
-I have built a number of apps and games as personal projects, but I'm excited to take classes to solidify my knowledge!
+I have built a number of apps and [games](https://fuzzyzilla.itch.io/bun-os) as personal projects and online game design competitions, but I'm excited to take classes to solidify my knowledge!

 They/Them